Thursday, November 14, 2024

 The murder plot is finally reconciled into the Ron Howard plotline late in the film.
 Leachman, it is revealed, slept with her sister’s husband and thus came Opie.
 The sister is played by Patricia Neal, who is very good for this kind of “bent” family saga; her real-life daughter Tessa Dahl makes a great impression (in one of her few movie roles) as Neal’s crazy but seductive daughter.

 NOTE: There are two other TV acting performances by Darin that are not available online at this time (from “Burke’s Law” and the anthology series “The Danny Thomas Hour”).
-The films can all (but for the final title) be found in perfect condition on ok.ru.
+The films (except for the final title) and the "Night Gallery" segment can all be found in perfect condition on ok.ru.
 Thanks to Paul Gallagher for his help with finding these titles.

 No comments: